 Ericsson’s mission is to lead transformation through mobility.
 Ericsson's mission statement says, "We empower our customers to connect people and transform industries, as well as address some of the most pressing challenges of our time like climate change, and in doing so create a more sustainable world."

-Ericsson - Joint Venture with Sony
+Ericsson - Joint Venture With Sony

-They were not providing the advanced versions of mobiles as much early as other competitors of mobile phone manufacturing were providing.
+They were not providing the advanced versions of mobiles as early as other competitors of mobile phone manufacturing were providing.
 Their R & D was slow as compared to other mobile phone manufacturers.
-They were not focusing on proactive approach, they were also not productive reactive.
+They were not focusing on a proactive approach, they were also not productive or reactive.
 So this led to the downfall of this joint venture.

 Ericsson - Business Model